martin-opensky/martin-opensky/README.md

 ### Hi there 👋
-I'm a software engineer based near London, UK and I work on projects that help make the world a better place to live.
+I am a senior software engineer with 15 years of experience across the full development stack, primarily working with TypeScript and PHP.
+In recent years, I have focused my software development on the front-end, working with React and Next.js, and I enjoy crafting responsive user interfaces that are both intuitive and visually appealing.

+Alongside my development work, I have also fulfilled management roles that have involved leading small start-up teams, attending board meetings, and working directly with the CEO of start-up companies.

-I've worked in the industry for over 15 years, collaborating with companies across many industries.
-Currently, I'm building tools that accelerate decentralisation and human sovereignty.
+Recently, I've been building tools that accelerate decentralisation and human sovereignty.

 Notable projects include Whisper Assistant, a VS Code extension that allows developers to write code using their voice, and previously, Embrace Community, an app that empowered creatives to connect with their community using decentralised technologies.